DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/authentication/UI/login/_index.md

 ```

 {{% notice note %}}
 In addition to the authentication cookie, IdentityServer will issue an additional cookie which defaults to the name *idsrv.session*.
-This cookie is derived from the main authentication cookie, and it used for the check session endpoint for [browser-based JavaScript clients at signout time] ({{<ref "/authentication/ui/logout/notification#browser-based-javascript-clients">}}).
+This cookie is derived from the main authentication cookie, and it used for the check session endpoint for [browser-based JavaScript clients at signout time]({{<ref "/authentication/ui/logout/notification#browser-based-javascript-clients">}}).
 It is kept in sync with the authentication cookie, and is removed when the user signs out.
 {{% /notice %}}

 If you require more control over the cookie authentication handler you can register your own cookie handler.